 How many games did the Orlando Magic win?

 The Orlando Magic won just 21 games during the 2020-21 NBA season.

 What are the Orlando Magic odds?

 If you are after NBA odds, NBA picks and NBA predictions, specifically for the Orlando Magic, SportsTips have you sorted.
-Orlando had +15000 odds to win the 2020-21 NBA Championship just before the draft in mid-November.
+Orlando, who is just starting a full rebuild, has +50000 odds for the 2022 NBA Championship, equal-worst in the league.

 What are the NBA expert picks for the Orlando Magic?